-The Nebraska Department of Environmental Quality (NDEQ) routinely samples lake water for bacteria at many swimming beaches across the state.
+The Nebraska Department of Environment & Energy (NDEE) routinely samples lake water for bacteria at many swimming beaches across the state.
 These samples are taken in conjunction with the samples that the state collects for toxic blue-green algae.
 People planning on swimming at these beaches may want to consider any health risks from exposure to bacteria as well as toxic blue-green algae.
-Therefore, NDEQ is providing this information so that the public can make a more informed decision.
+Therefore, NDEE is providing this information so that the public can make a more informed decision.

 What are the risks from bacteria?